Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Introduction

 \section{Introduction}

-Transfer learning (TL) has been fundamental for the success of deep learning.
-Prominently, it has enabled state-of-the-art performance on a wide range of tasks, particularly when only small training sets are available.
-In TL, a model is pretrained on a large source dataset and later is adapted to solve a target task on another dataset.
-The success of TL in computer vision tasks has been mainly driven by the availability of large and diverse source datasets.
-For several image analysis tasks, image classification (IC) on ImageNet~\cite{imagenet} is a standard pretraining practice.
+The success of Transfer Learning (TL) has been mainly driven by the availability of large and diverse source datasets.
+For image analysis tasks, image classification (IC) on ImageNet~\citep{imagenet} is a standard pretraining practice.
 Similarly, ImageNet pretraining has been commonly leveraged to initialize video analysis models, especially for human action recognition (HAR).
 On the other hand, human action recognition has been the main video pretraining task for TL on video analysis tasks.
-As opposed to the image domain, in the video domain different datasets (e.g., UCF~\cite{ucf101}, Kinetics~\cite{kinetics400}, or AVA~\cite{ava}) have commonly served as either source or target task.
-Among currently available video datasets, Kinetics has most commonly been used for TL.
+As opposed to the image domain, in the video domain different datasets (e.g., UCF~\citep{ucf101}, Kinetics~\citep{kinetics400}, or AVA~\citep{ava}) have commonly served as either source or target task.
+However, among currently existing video datasets, Kinetics has been the standard HAR benchmark~\cite{har-study}, it is commonly used as source task for pretraining and TL studies~\cite{RAY2023100142}, and there are pretrained models available for several video architectures.